Bolsonaro says Brazilians must not be ‘sissies’ about coronavirus, as ‘all of us are going to die one day’

 Bolsonaro used the Portuguese word “maricas,” an offensive slang term for gay people.

-One of President Trump’s staunchest allies on the world stage, Bolsonaro has not congratulated President-elect Joe Biden on his win in the U.S. presidential election, called by the media on Saturday.
+One of President Trump’s staunchest allies on the world stage, Bolsonaro has not congratulated President-elect Joe Biden on his win in the U.S. presidential election, called by the media Saturday.
 Bolsonaro and Trump have repeatedly dismissed and downplayed the coronavirus, which both caught and survived.
-They have both ridiculed public health guidance such as mask wearing and trafficked in false statements about the pandemic.
+They have both ridiculed public health guidance such as mask-wearing and trafficked in false statements about the pandemic.

-Bolonaro has claimed that Brazilians could jump in raw sewage and “never catch anything.”
+Bolsonaro has claimed that Brazilians could jump in raw sewage and “never catch anything.”
 In April, in response to questions from reporters about the pandemic, he responded: “So what?
 I’m sorry, but what do you want me to do?”
-He later added, “I’m sorry for the situation we are currently living with due to the virus.
+He later added: “I’m sorry for the situation we are currently living with due to the virus.
 We express our solidarity to those who have lost loved ones, many of whom were elderly.
 But that’s life, it could be me tomorrow,” CNN reported.

 Brazil remains in the throes of one of the world’s worst coronavirus outbreaks and has reported more fatalities per capita than nearly any country in the world, including the United States.
 Nearly 5.7 million cases have been reported to date, the third-highest total worldwide.
 Outside experts broadly agree that the tally of both infections and deaths in Brazil is an undercount.